Abnormal growth

 The World Health Organisation has growth charts to show the usual range of growth for healthy children.

-If you’re concerned about your child, you should make an appointment with a GP.
+Take a look at these charts and compare your child’s growth.
+And, if you’re concerned about abnormal growth in your child, you should make an appointment with a GP.

 If you’re a teenager and you’re worried about your growth, it’s best to talk to your GP about it.

-I think I have a brain tumour, what should I do?
+I think my child has a brain tumour, what should I do?

 Brain tumours are rare, however, if you’re worried and a symptom persists or if your child has more than one symptom of a brain tumour then: